Our latest service update

 - We will meet you outside the property and unlock the door for you.
 You will then be able to look around the property on your own or with a member of your household.

-- The next day, you can ask us any questions about the property via email or phone and then make a decision on whether you wish to move in.
+- The next day, you can ask us your questions about the property by emailing or calling us.

-- Once the property is ready to let, you can sign your tenancy contract digitally.
+- Once the property is ready to let, you will be invited to sign your tenancy contract digitally.